Our History

 Kenneth West Franklin began his long association with Bell Shoals when he joined it as its preacher in 1979.
 During his ministry which, like those who preceded him, he shared with G. K. Wallace, the average attendance increased to 211 and the contribution averaged $3,378.

-The land which the congregation owned was too small for the envisaged expansion, but a two acre site behind and adjacent to the property was available and, on the recommendation of the building committee, it was purchased in 1987.
+The land which the congregation owned was too small for the envisaged expansion, but a two acre site behind and adjacent to the property was available, and it was purchased in 1987.
 The congregation now owned a total of five and a half acres of land.
-Pledges for over $350,000 were made during a fund-raising drive and groundbreaking ceremonies for the building were held on February 12, 1989.
+Pledges for over $350,000 were made by members, and groundbreaking ceremonies for the building were held on February 12, 1989.
 The new building was dedicated on April 29, 1990.
-In September of 1990 a small congregation at Bradley Junction merged with us and their self-supported preacher, John Terrell, became an Associate Minister for Bell Shoals.
+In September, 1990 a small congregation at Bradley Junction merged with us and their self-supported preacher, John Terrell, became an Associate Minister for Bell Shoals.

-Jack Strachan arrived from Scotland in 1988 to work as Minister for the congregation and continued to serve till 1992 when he returned to evangelize his home-land.
+Jack Strachan arrived from Scotland in 1988 to work as Minister for the congregation and continued to serve until 1992 when he returned to evangelize his home-land.
 He was actively engaged in the building program.
-During his tenure at Bell Shoals, his pre-existing heart condition worsened and he urgently needed treatment which would cost tens of thousands of dollars for which he had no health insurance.
-The brotherhood rallied to calls for financial assistance made on Jack's behalf and he was able to have the required procedures.
-To this day, the Bell Shoals congregation contributes to Jack Strachan's highly effective ministry in his native Scotland.
+During his tenure at Bell Shoals, his pre-existing heart condition worsened and he urgently needed treatment for which he had no health insurance.
+The brotherhood rallied to calls for financial assistance made on Jack’s behalf and he was able to have the required procedures.
+For many years, the Bell Shoals congregation contributed to the ministry in Scotland that was established by Jack Strachan.
+This support continued after the Jack Strachan's passing.

 Jack McKeown served the congregation from August 1992 and was succeeded by Allan Watkins in February 1994.
-Allan left in June 1996 to preach elsewhere and was succeeded by Rex Dutton who began working with Bell Shoals in September 1996 and remains the Pulpit Minister to this day.
-Also, Chris Hodges was hired as the Associate Minister in November 2006 and remains in that position to this day.
+Allan left in June 1996 and was succeeded by Rex Dutton who began in September 1996 and remains the Pulpit Minister to this day.
+He was joined, in 2007, by Chris Hodges who served as Associate Minister until December 2012.
+Keegan Wilson joined the staff as Connections Minister in 2021.

 Mission and Outreach Programs